 2) If you are charged, who pays the bill?

 Now let’s assume that you can choose from among three doctors to have the echocardiogram.
-Still with me?
 Here are the three scenarios you can face:

 In this case, the doctor will be paid $80 by Medicare, provided you’ve already met your Part B deductible for the calendar year.
 Then, either you or your Medigap insurance will pay your doctor the other $20.

 That’s it.
-Since the doctor “takes assignment” he can NOT charge you anything else.
+Since the doctor “takes assignment,” meaning he has agreed to accept the payment terms of Medicare, he can NOT charge you anything else.

 What About Big Doctor Bills, Like Surgery?

 So far we’ve only mentioned a little $100 bill.
 What if you have a surgeon’s bill, an anesthesiologist’s bill, and a radiologist’s bill, and they total $20,000?
 If each doctor charges you that extra 15 percent, you could be $3,000 out of pocket.

 For what specific procedures can doctors charge the extra 15 percent?
 Those are defined by Medicare.
 If in doubt about the cost of a procedure that you need, ask your doctor.